Tina Satchwell’s cousin never saw her be ‘violent or aggressive’, court told

 A number of text exchanges between Satchwell and Ms Howard in the months after Mrs Satchwell went missing were read to the court.

-Ms Howard asked Satchwell several times whether there was any news about his wife.
+Ms Howard asked Satchwell several times whether there was any news about his wife, to which he had said no.

+In a text sent in June 2017, Ms Howard asked Satchwell not to call to her house because her children got upset when Ms Satchwell was not with him.

 She said she used to spent a lot of time with her cousin, that she would often take her away and into their local town, including the time she got her ears pierced when she was four or five.